lucaspascal/Maximum-Roaming-Mutli-Task-Learning/README.md

 For the Celeb-A dataset, we use the official release : http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html

 For CityScapes and NYUv2, we use the preprocessed data made available here : https://github.com/lorenmt/mtan

+# How to cite
+    Pascal, L., Michiardi, P., Bost, X.,Hüet, B., Zuluaga, M. A. (2021).
+    Maximum Roaming Multi-task Learning
+    Proceedings of the 35th AAAI International Conference on Artificial Intelligence, February 2-9, 2021 (in press) arXiv preprint arXiv:2006.09762